Skip to content

 ZLUDA

-ZLUDA is a CUDA Wrapper that allows to run applications using normally unsupported GPUS such as AMD GPUs in Windows
+ZLUDA is a CUDA wrapper that allows CUDA-based applications to run on otherwise unsupported GPUs, such as AMD GPUs on Windows.

 Warning

-• For unofficial instructions on how to manually build ROCm libraries, see ROCm Custom Build section
+• For unofficial instructions on how to manually build ROCm libraries, see the ROCm Custom Build section below.

 • For unofficial instructions on how to install ROCm for older GPUs such as Polaris and Vega, see ROCm for Polaris and Vega post